-Most of the Lotus children speak English at varying levels, and all of them understand basic English.
-The children help each other with languages and communicating with volunteers so if you find you cannot communicate clearly directly with a specific child then another child will be able to translate.
+Many of the Lotus children speak English at varying levels, and most of them understand basic English.
+The children help each other with languages and communicating with volunteers so if you find you cannot communicate clearly directly with a specific child then another child or staff member will be able to translate.

 What items can I bring to donate?

 Please see our wishlist for items that we are in need of.
 You can also contact the volunteer coordinator for advice on anything that there is an immediate need for.
-Please note we do not require the donation of stationary such as notebooks, pens, pencils.
 It may be that the most helpful thing would be to donate money towards a larger item than we need to buy.